Matt-deve/Clock_for_ChoiceScript/README.md

 `m` or `M` To denote months.

-A single letter will write the number, a double letter will write the number with leading zeroes if below 10.
+For the above, a single letter will write the number, a double letter will write the number with leading zeroes if below 10.

 `ddd` or `DDD` will write the ordinal number i.e. `1st`, `2nd` `3rd` etc